-Siponimod (Mayzent) is a tablet taken daily after a 5 day build up to the proper does.
-It can affect your immune system and had been linked to clottinf iun the extremities.
-The most common side effects are diarrgea, dizziness, swelling in gthe extremities, high blood pressure, headaches and aslowed heartbeat.
-You sholdn't take siponimod if you are pregnant.
+Siponimod (Mayzent) is a tablet taken daily after a 5-day buildup to the proper dose.
+It can affect your immune system and had been linked to clotting in the extremities.
+The most common side effects are diarrhea, dizziness, swelling in the extremities, high blood pressure, headaches and a slowed heartbeat.
+You shouldn't take siponimod if you are pregnant.

 Teriflunomide (Aubagio) is a tablet you take once a day.
 The most common side effects include diarrhea, abnormal liver tests, nausea, and hair loss.
 It does carry a "black box" warning, the FDA's most serious warning, because it can lead to liver problems and birth defects.
 If you take it, your doctor will likely do regular tests to check how well your liver is working.
 Don’t take it if you're pregnant.

-Other medications are given by infusion into a vein in a doctor’s office or a hospital.
+Other medications are given by IV in a doctor’s office or a hospital.
 But you only have to go once every few months:

 Natalizumab (Tysabri) and ocrelizumab (Ocrevus) are options if other drugs don't work for you.
 Natalizumab prevents immune cells from getting to your brain and spinal cord, where they can damage nerves.
 Ocrelizumab attacks certain B cells and stops your immune system from attacking your body.
 The drugs are linked to PML, so your doctor will do blood tests to check for it.